Dae-Y/Dae-Y/README.md

 ## 💫 About Me:
 👋 Hi there!
-I'm Daehwan Yeo, a final-year Computer Science student at Curtin University in Western Australia.
+I'm Daehwan Yeo, a Computer Science Honours student at Curtin University in Western Australia (2026).

 🌱 I have a strong foundation in computing, programming, and core CS concepts developed through academic studies and personal exploration.
 Below are my tech stack badges, reflecting hands-on experience with C, Java, Python, mobile app development, full-stack web development and machine learning.
 These experiences have equipped me to build modern applications across platforms and to tackle challenges.